Benchmarking Compositionality with Formal Languages

-Grammatical inference studies the general behavior of learning algorithms over classes of functions generated by varieties of automata, rather than the specific behavior of specific algorithms on specific functions.
+Grammatical inference studies the ability to learning classes of formal language from data.
 Our work focuses on the learning of a restricted class of functions generated by a correspondingly restricted class of finite-state transducers.
 This allows us to synthesize our study of compositionality in neural models as rule-based inference by neural models, which we can restrict in principled ways.
 Finite-state machines generalise many techniques in NLP: probabilistic finite-state automata, hidden Markov models, Markov chains, $n$-grams, probabilistic suffix trees, deterministic stochastic probabilistic automata, weighted automata, and other syntactic objects which generate distributions over sets of possible infinite cardinality of strings, sequences, words, trees, and graphs \citep{VidalFSM}.
-Many grammatical inference studies of neural networks test them on samples drawn from some deterministic finite-state acceptor (DFA) \citep{cleeremans1989finite}, and some then use quantization, clustering, or spectral algorithms to partition the RNN state space into an extractable DFA \citep{giles1992learning,eyraud2020distillation} (see \citealt{jacobsson2005rule} for a review). \looseness -1
+Many grammatical inference studies of neural networks test them on samples drawn from some deterministic finite-state acceptors \citep{cleeremans1989finite}.
+See \citet{jacobsson2005rule} for a review.\looseness=-1